Superior Turbinate Atrophy

 9. Adenoidectomy: If enlarged adenoids are contributing to nasal obstruction, surgery to remove them may be recommended.

-10. Nasal Valve Reconstruction: In severe cases of nasal valve collapse, surgery to reconstruct the nasal valves may be necessary to improve airflow.
+10. Nasal Valve Reconstruction: In cases of nasal valve collapse, surgery to reconstruct the nasal valves may be necessary to improve airflow.

 Preventive Measures for Superior Turbinate Atrophy: